Skip to Main Content

 What to Expect When You Go

-The specifics of Little Rome's current menu, pricing, and hours are not published in our database at this time, which means diners should contact the venue directly before visiting.
+Little Rome's current menu, pricing, and hours are available from the restaurant directly, and the address is 2707 W 15th St, Suite B, Plano, TX 75075.
 The address is 2707 W 15th St, Suite B, Plano, TX 75075.
 Suite B indicates a shared-building format common to smaller independent operators in the area, which typically means a more compact dining room than a freestanding location would offer.
 That kind of space usually supports a certain intimacy that larger, purpose-built rooms lose.

 For planning purposes, Italian independents in this price tier and location type in suburban Dallas generally operate on a walk-in or same-week reservation basis rather than the multi-week booking windows associated with tasting-menu destinations.
 That said, peak dinner service on Friday and Saturday evenings can fill quickly at smaller-format spots, so calling ahead is a practical precaution rather than a strict requirement.
 Diners making a special trip from further out in the Dallas-Fort Worth area should verify hours before traveling, since neighborhood independents sometimes adjust schedules seasonally or for private events.